3dcitydb/3dcitydb-docs/source/impexp/db-connection-operations.rst

    before running a CityGML import* on a *big amount of data* and to reactive the spatial indexes afterwards.
 This way the import will typically be a lot faster than with spatial indexes enabled.
-The situation may be different if only a small dataset is to be imported.
+The situation may be different when importing only a small dataset.

 .. warning::
    Activating and deactivating indexes can take a long time,